2dgirlismywaifu/NewsApp_Android_RESTServices/README.md

     ```
 5. Follow this config bellow
     ```
-      • Please choose which part to config: Application
+    - Please choose which part to config: Application
-      • Define value for appName: name for App Service as you like, no spaces
+    - Define value for appName: name for App Service as you like, no spaces
-      • Define value for resourceGroup: select Resource Group to store
+    - Define value for resourceGroup: select Resource Group to store
-      • Define value for region: select the region, should choose the area near the living area.
+    - Define value for region: select the region, should choose the area near the   living area.
 Example: Vietnam chooses southeastasia
-      • Define value for pricingTier: select the plan for App Services.
+    - Define value for pricingTier: select the plan for App Services.
 F1 is in the free service plan but the speed is quite slow, it is recommended to choose the B1 plan for small REST Service.
 It is only about 13$ per month
-      • Choose operating system: Linux or Windows are okay.
+    - Choose operating system: Linux or Windows are okay.
-      • Choose the environment: the source code is built using Java 17, so I will choose Java 17 and Java SE
+    - Choose the environment: the source code is built using Java 17, so I will choose Java 17 and Java SE
     ```
-    Press “y” in your keyboard to confirm and proceed with automatic configuration in pom.xml file.
+  - Press “y” in your keyboard to confirm and proceed with automatic configuration in pom.xml file.
 6. Open terminal in root folder project and run this command

-    ```
+    ```sh
       ./mvnw package azure-webapp:deploy
     ```
-    The library will require login to Azure Portal account via OpenAuth2 to get account information and deploy to App Service configured as above.\
+  - The library will require login to Azure Portal account via OpenAuth2 to get account information and deploy to App Service configured as above.
-    Note: No account data is retained in the source code after deployment.
+  - Note: No account data is retained in the source code after deployment.
 Every redeployment will ask to login again.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Demo
+# **Demo**

 This is a video demo REST Services